rstudio/learnr/README.md

     options(tutor.exercise.timelimit = 10)

 Since tutorials are a highly interactive format you should in general be designing exercises that take no longer than 5 or 10 seconds to execute.
 Correspondingly, the default value for `tutor.exercise.timelimit` if not otherwise specified is 30 seconds.

-### Exercise Editor Size

-By default, the size of the exercise editor provided to users will match the number of lines in your code chunk (with a minimum of 2 lines).
-If the user adds additional lines in the course of editing the editor will grow vertically up to 15 lines, after which it will display a scrollbar.

-You can also specify a number of lines explicitly using the `exercise.lines` chunk option (this can be done on a per-chunk or global basis).
-For example, the following chunk specifies that the exercise code editor should be 15 lines high:

-    ```{r, exercise=TRUE, exercise.lines=15}
-    # Write a function to add two numbers together
-    add_numbers <- function(a, b) {

-    }
-    ```

 ## Quiz Questions